MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ### Examples of the information sent to Microsoft when creating an advanced report
 <a name="BKMK_InfoSent"> </a>

-When you choose to create an [Choosing between a basic and an advanced report](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_ChooseBasicAdv), some information is sent to Microsoft.
+When you choose to create an [advanced report](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_ChooseBasicAdv), some information is sent to Microsoft.

 The following table provides a list of the information that is sent to Microsoft about the VBA macros that are found during a scan, along with examples.